eberhara/react-bidirectional-infinite-scroll/README.md

 **Bidirectional infinite scroll written using react**

-This is a react library that handles infinite scrolling in any direction: UP, DOWN, LEFT, RIGHT.
+This is a react library that handles infinite scrolling in two directions at the same time: UP/DOWN or LEFT/RIGHT.
+See it working at [eberhara.github.io/react-bidirectional-infinite-scroll](https://eberhara.github.io/react-bidirectional-infinite-scroll).

 ## Installation